alberttxu/moviewatcher/README.md

 moviewatcher monitors the current working directory for any files with the mrcs or tif/tiff extensions.

+1. Download this repository
-1. Download an example unaligned micrograph stack from the Relion 2.1 tutorial test data https://drive.google.com/uc?export=download&id=0BwXH3eSej0nHam5jZWNuOHlxeWc
+2. Download an example unaligned micrograph stack from the Relion 2.1 tutorial test data https://drive.google.com/uc?export=download&id=0BwXH3eSej0nHam5jZWNuOHlxeWc